 In 2015, Nike CEO and President Mark Parker set an ambitious revenue goal; $50 billion by 2020.
 The most innovative company in the world was going to need to up its game once again to reach this moonshot figure.
 A me-too strategy was not an option.

 ‘The House of Innovation’, opened its doors in November 2018 and can be found on the corner of Fifth Avenue and 52nd Street in New York.
-This was followed by a store in Shanghai and, undeterred by a turbulent 2020, Nike announced the launch of its next store on the Champs-Élysées in Paris.
+This was followed by a store in Shanghai and, undeterred by a turbulent 2020, Nike has launched a third store on the Champs-Élysées in Paris.

 In 2020 36% ($12.4 billion) of Nike’s revenue comes from DTC activations.
 Nike invested in a marathon, not a sprint.